Purple-Devs/rbenv-binstubs/README.md

 [rbenv-bundler](https://github.com/carsomyr/rbenv-bundler) is another rbenv plugin for bundler - it makes shims aware of bundle installation paths.
 It uses a more involved approach which has performance and other consequences.

 ## Note on Patches/Pull Requests

+*This project is now in maintenance mode and contributions will only be considered where there are passing tests.*

 * Fork the project.
-* Make your feature addition or bug fix.
+* Make your feature addition or bug fix, **with tests**
-* Add tests for it.
-This is important so I don't break it in a future version unintentionally.
 * Commit
 * Send me a pull request.
 Bonus points for topic branches.